-Using the conference bridge model provides a clean way to invoke transcoding services for conferences where many users and transcoding instances are involved.
+The conference bridge, B2BUA and application server transcoding models have the the advantage of being general, since the transcoding service is modeled as a particular case of a conference.
+Using these models provides a clean way to invoke transcoding services for conferences where many users and transcoding instances are involved.
 Although this is an interesting situation, our expectation is that the vast majority of transcoding for a given session will occur at a single media server between two users.
-In this case, 3pcc is a much more efficient method than the conference bridge method.
-The conference bridge method has the overhead of multiple, seemingly uncorrelated call sessions that happen to terminate at the conference bridge.
-The following section details the protocol mechanics of using 3pcc for providing transcoding services.
+In this case, 3pcc is a better alternative.
+3pcc provides better fail-over mechanisms in case of failure in the conference bridge or in the B2BUA.